chasewnelson/HPV16-molecular-evolution/README.md

 ## <a name="acknowledgments"></a>Acknowledgments

-This work was supported by a Research Fellowship from the National Cancer Institute (NCI), National Institutes of Health (NIH) to C.W.N.
-(2021-present), Lisa Mirabello group.
-This product is the result of work by Laurie Burdette, Lisa Mirabello, Sambit Mishra, Chase W. Nelson, Maisa Pinheiro, and Meredith Yeager.
+This study was funded by the intramural research program of the Division of Cancer Epidemiology and Genetics, National Cancer Institute, National Institutes of Health, Lisa Mirabello group.

 ## <a name="citation"></a>Citation

-When using this software, please refer to and cite this page:
+When using this software, please cite the publication as well as this page:

 >https://github.com/chasewnelson/HPV16-molecular-evolution